apigee/appservices-android-push-example/README.md

 2. Set the API_URL, ORG, APP, USER, and PASSWORD for your App Services app.
 3. Build and run!

-NOTE:
-If you are using eclipse, double check to see that eclipse is importing all the JAR files in the lib folder properly into the eclipse environment.

 Copyright
 =========